Trigger Warning: This novel and review discuss the following: death, murder, war crimes, crimes against humanity, starvation, abuse.

 She passed away two years after their last trip to Noirmoutier, due to an aneurysm.
 Ever since that fateful day, the Rey family buried the memory of Clarisse, and she became a taboo topic to discuss.
 To be in Noirmoutier was like giving them permission to talk about her, to remember her.
 But then on the drive back to Paris, Mélanie remembers something so startling that when she turns to tell Antonie, who was in the passanger seat, she loses control of the car.
 As Antonie awaits the update from the doctor, he can’t help but wonder what the recollection was, despite his agony of the unknown condition of his beloved sister.
 As Tatiana de Rosnay slowly reveals the truth about Clarisse, Antonie finally comes to realize that he barely knew who his mother really was.

 Overall, I found A Secret Kept both heartbreaking and yet brutally truthful.
-Reading from the perspective of a grown man was a little more disturbing that I expected, but in the sense that the honesty that came from Antoine was both graphic and emotional.
+Reading from the perspective of this grown man was a little more disturbing that I expected, but in the sense that the honesty that came from Antoine was both graphic and emotional.
 I don’t think I really cared for Antoine, but I did pity him as he contemplated his poor relationships with his family and ex-wife.
 I did, however, love the plot.
 I love looking into the past through someone else’s eyes, and the fact that there was a shroud of mystery surrounding Clarisse and her affair was very intriguing.
 I wanted to know what happened just as much as Antoine.
 I also love the imagery that de Rosnay creates- I felt like I was in France, in Paris, in Noirmoutier.
 The pieces of French that she incorporates into the novel are lush little nuggets, and the way she describes the streets and buildings make me feel like I’m right there with the main character.

 I don’t know if I would recommend this book to many, due to it’s heavy nature and adult content, but that doesn’t mean I didn’t relish it.
 It’s another example of de Rosnay’s beautiful writing, and the complex nature of relationships, family, and life.